 Negligence

 Negligence is a leading cause of fire accidents.
-If your neighbor’s carelessness has put you in danger, then it may be time to get help from a New York City law firm with experience.
+If your neighbor’s carelessness has put you in danger, it may be time to get help from a New York City law firm with experience.

 Gas leak